 There are many different ways to consume Lion’s Mane mushrooms.
 In general, Lion’s Mane is most effective when consumed regularly for several weeks daily (3-4 weeks minimum).
 Occasional usage of Lion’s Mane mushroom may provide some medicinal benefits, but will not be as effective.

 This is why for many folks (especially those with bad memories!) finding an easy and convenient way to consume Lion’s Mane regularly may be the best option.
 It is also important to ensure that you are consuming a high-quality product that has sufficient quantities of the desired medicinal compounds.

 Choosing quality Lion’s Mane products

-If you’re in Australia, check out our guide of the best producers of Lion’s Mane mushrooms in Australia.
+- best producers of Lion’s Mane mushrooms in Australia

 The best way to verify that you’re purchasing high-quality products is to find producers who offer chemical analysis on their products.
 The most legitimate producers analyze specific batches of their products that can be directly tied to what you are consuming.